statycc/pymwp/README.md

 <!--desc-start-->

-pymwp is a tool for automatically performing static analysis on programs written in C, inspired by [_"A Flow Calculus of mwp-Bounds for Complexity Analysis"_](https://doi.org/10.1145/1555746.1555752).
+pymwp is a tool for automatically performing static analysis on programs written in C.
+It is inspired by [_"A Flow Calculus of mwp-Bounds for Complexity Analysis"_](https://doi.org/10.1145/1555746.1555752).
 It analyzes resource usage and determines if a program's variables growth rates are no more than polynomially related to their inputs sizes.
+Try our online [demo](https://statycc.github.io/pymwp/demo/) to see it action.
+For more details on usage and behavior, see pymwp [documentation](https://statycc.github.io/pymwp/), particularly [supported C language features](https://statycc.github.io/pymwp/features/).
-You can run our [many examples](https://statycc.github.io/pymwp/examples/) on-line [in our demo](https://statycc.github.io/pymwp/demo/) before [installing it](https://statycc.github.io/pymwp/), consult our list of [supported C language features](https://statycc.github.io/pymwp/features/), or review latest [profiling results](https://github.com/statycc/pymwp/releases/tag/profile-latest) for interesting metrics.
+See latest [profiling results](https://github.com/statycc/pymwp/releases/tag/profile-latest) for interesting performance metrics.

 <!--desc-end-->

 ## Documentation and Demo

-Refer to **[statycc.github.io/pymwp](https://statycc.github.io/pymwp/)** for a documentation of our modules, an [on-line demo](https://statycc.github.io/pymwp/demo/) as well as a presentation of [our examples](https://statycc.github.io/pymwp/examples/).
+Refer to **[statycc.github.io/pymwp](https://statycc.github.io/pymwp/)** for a documentation, an [online demo](https://statycc.github.io/pymwp/demo/), and a presentation of [examples](https://statycc.github.io/pymwp/examples/).

 <!--include-start-->